Libya

 Resilience and livelihoods

-Designed together with local partners and communities, WFP’s food assistance for training activities aim to increase household resilience by providing vulnerable people with vocational skills training courses aligned to the needs of local job markets.
+Designed together with local partners and communities, WFP’s food assistance for training activities increase household resilience by providing vulnerable people with vocational-skills training aligned to the needs of local job markets.
+In addition, participants' business management skills are developed, while basic equipment is provided for distinguished graduates to start small projects.

 Humanitarian coordination and common services